-Controls and control enhancements containing embedded parameters (i.e., assignment and selection statements) give organizations the flexibility to specify values for certain portions of controls and control enhancements to support specific organizational requirements.
-After the application of scoping considerations and the selection of compensating controls, organizations review the controls and control enhancements for assignment or selection statements and determine the appropriate organization-defined values for the identified parameters.
-The parameter values may be driven by mission or business requirements or the values may be prescribed by laws, Executive Orders, directives, regulations, policies, standards, guidelines, or industry best practices.
-Figure 1 illustrates the concept of organization-defined parameters.
+Controls and control enhancements containing embedded parameters (i.e., assignment and selection operations) give organizations the flexibility to specify values for certain portions of controls and control enhancements to support specific organizational requirements.
+After the application of scoping considerations and the selection of compensating controls, organizations review the controls and control enhancements for assignment or selection operations and determine the appropriate organization-defined values for the identified parameters.
+The parameter values may be driven by mission or business requirements, or the values may be prescribed by laws, executive orders, directives, regulations, policies, standards, guidelines, or industry best practices.